 While my preference is for water to be included in my photos, occasionally I do partake in that crazy photographer habit of getting up at an unearthly time to stand on a hill waiting for the warmth of the sunrise to bathe the landscape in a blanket of warmth.
 If I am honest, those mornings are generally the ones that give me the addictive buzz and the connection to photography and landscapes that you don’t always get when other people are awake.

 Get the tide right at Bossington and it is a fantastic place to take landscape photographs.
-The old timber groynes keeping the large pebble beach in place make for facinating coastal subjects.
+The old timber groynes keeping the large pebble beach in place make for fascinating coastal subjects.

 This shot was taken looking to the west towards Porlock, the pink glow lasted for about 30 seconds before the sun finally dropped below the headland.
-What then resulted was a frantic attempt to find the narrow path back to the car using the pathetic torch on the back of a rapidly dying iphone...
+Once the sun had gone, we began the frantic attempt to find the narrow path back to the car using the pathetic torch on the back of a rapidly dying iphone...

 Close up of the timber groynes that retain the large pebble beach at Bossington.
-The Longshore drift is very much in evidence with the difference in levels from one side of a groyne to the other occasionally being over 6ft.
+The Longshore drift is very much in evidence at the beach with the difference in levels from one side of a groyne to the other occasionally being over 6ft.

 One of my experiments with film (not surfing, I am rubbish at that!).

 I waited for ages for this surfer to get a wave (he was pretty much the only one out) having seen him doing well on my walk to the water.
 Sadly he stopped being good as soon as I started shooting.
 Maybe he noticed the the white Canon lens?

 The light was fading and the waves were slowly dropping off so most of the surfers started heading in.
 This was a snapshot taken after looking back as I walked to the car.